chvillap/Kaggle-Scripts/digit_recognizer/README.md

 Scripts for the "Digit Recognizer" competition at [Kaggle](https://www.kaggle.com/c/digit-recognizer).

-In total, three classification algorithms were tried:
+In total, three learning algorithms were tried:

+- k-Nearest Neighbors (kNN);
 - Support Vector Machines (SVM) with radial basis function kernel;
-- k-Nearest Neighbors (kNN);
 - 4-layer Convolutional Neural Network (CNN).

-The CNN classifier provided the best result on this competition's test set, achieving an accuracy of **98.457%**.
+The CNN classifier achieved the best result in the test set, with a classification accuracy of **0.98457 (top 26%)**.